Digital Policy Hub

 Digital Policy Hub Post-doctoral Fellow

 Mahatab Uddin is an expert on climate change law, intellectual property law, technology transfer and sustainable development.
-He is an adjunct professor and post-doctoral researcher at the School of Environmental Design and Rural Development at the University of Guelph, Canada, where he researches possible legal frameworks for AI-run climate-smart agricultural practices — research he will expand on during his fellowship with the Digital Policy Hub.
+He is an adjunct professor and post-doctoral researcher at the School of Environmental Design and Rural Development at the University of Guelph, Canada, where he researches possible legal frameworks for AI-run climate-smart agricultural practices — research he expanded on during his fellowship with the Digital Policy Hub.
 He holds a Ph.D. in public international law on climate change and sustainable development at Aarhus University, Denmark; an M.Sc. in sustainable development from Uppsala University, Sweden; and an LL.M. in intellectual property law from Stockholm University, Sweden.

 Digital Policy Hub fellowships range in length from four months to two years.
 Consideration for the January 2024 cohort of fellows is now open and the deadline to apply is Friday, September 22, 2023.
 Details on application for the September 2024 cohort will be posted in spring 2024.